Master Mitrasen

-Mitrasen Thapa Magar (29 December 1895 – 7 April 1946), popularly known as Master Mitrasen, was a Nepali folk singer, songwriter, dramatist and social worker.
-He left army in early age for the upliftment of Nepalese music and society.
-His contribution to different fields of Nepalese society is remarkable.
+Mitrasen Thapa Magar (29 December 1895 – 7 April 1946), popularly known as Master Mitrasen, was a singer and songwriter of Nepali folk music from Dharamshala, India.
+He was also a dramatist and social worker.
+Leaving the Indian Army in early age for the upliftment of Nepali music, his contribution to different fields of Indian Gorkha and Nepalese society is remarkable.

 Early life

 He was born in Bhagsu Cantonment, India on 29 December 1895 to father Manbirsen Thapa Magar and mother Radha Thapa Magar.
 His grand father was Surendrasen Thapa.
 His ancestral home was in Rakhu Pula village in Parbat District of Nepal.
 He had a son named Digvijay Sen Thapa.

 Education

 Since there was no school around Bhagsu Cantonment, during his time, he started learning from his father initially.
 He joined his first grade at his 8 years of age at a primary school five miles away from his residence.
 He learned the Ramayana translated by Bhanubhakta from his father.

 Military service

 When he became 16 years old, he joined 1/1 Gorkha Rifles as a recruit.
 His forefathers had served in same unit before.
 He took part in World War I with his battalion in France in 1914.
 He left military service in 1920.
 His interest was to be social worker and devote his rest of life for betterment of Nepalese music and society.